HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_PriyamMehta.md

 > :warning: Make sure to add path to dependencies in `PATH` and `LD_LIBRARY_PATH` respectively

-Checkout [dependencies section](#dependencies) for more info on customising `par04` for your purpose.
+Checkout [dependencies section](#dependencies) for more info on customising `Par04` for your purpose.

 #### Flags
-- `-m` - Macrofile path
+- `-m` - macro file path
 - `-k` - Whether it is kubeflow deployment or not.
 Adding `-k` will indicate `True`.
 - `-g` - Whether to enable GPU memory usage collection or not.
 - `-o` - Name of the output file.
 Make sure it ends with `.root`.
 - `-do` - Path of the directory where output file will be saved.

 > :warning: `-o` and `-do` will only be used when `-k` is set as these 2 flags are KubeFlow deployment specifc.
-They are added to make the Inference component compatible with KubeFlow's data passing mechanism.
-Inorder to make KubeFlow component's reusable, KubeFlow recommends allowing the KubeFlow sdk to generate paths at compile time.
+They are added to make the `Par04` compatible with KubeFlow's data passing mechanism.
+In order to make KubeFlow component's reusable, KubeFlow recommends allowing the KubeFlow sdk to generate paths at compile time.
 >
 > The paths generated can or cannot be present in the docker container, so, we need to handle both the cases and when path is not present, then our code should auto generate the directories as the per the path.
+In order to understand KubeFlow's data passing mechanism, please refer to [this guide](https://www.kubeflow.org/docs/components/pipelines/sdk-v2/v2-component-io/#review-and-update-inputsoutputs-placeholders-if-applicable).
 >
-> If you are using `par04` as a standalone program, you can also use `/analysis/setFileName` in Macrofile to set the filename.
+> If you are using `Par04` as a standalone application, you can also use `/analysis/setFileName` in macro file to set the filename.

 ## Benchmark

-The benchmark component is built for comparing the output of different `par04` runs.
+The benchmark component is built for comparing the output of different `Par04` runs.
 Currently, it supports `2` output files and the plan to support 3 files is in roadmap.
-The current benchmark component is tailored a lot towards using in a pipeline rather than a standalone program.
+The current benchmark component is tailored a lot towards using in a pipeline rather than a standalone application.

+> :warning: If you are running `benchmark.py` as a standalone script, make sure the output `.root` filenames of Full Sim and Fast Sim(s) is same and both are in different folders.
+> ```
+> .
+> ├── FastSim
+> │   └── output.root
+> └── FullSim
+>     └── output.root
+> ```

-The output of benchmark component will be plots, lots of plots, which will help with comparison as well as a `.json` file which will contain Jensen Shannon Divergence values for different physics quantity histograms.
+The output of the benchmark component is a set of plots which will help with comparison between Full Sim and Fast Sim(s) as well as a `.json` file which will contain Jensen Shannon Divergence values for different physics quantity histograms.

+> For more details on Jensen Shannon Divergence, refer to this [link](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.jensenshannon.html)

-It is a full python component and requires the following dependencies:
+`Benchmark` is a python component and requires the following dependencies:
 -   `scipy`
 -   `uproot`
 -   `numpy`